lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 I say _almost_ because twice, even though I had already been pretty much convinced a monorepo yields better long-term results than a polyrepo, I decided against adopting a monorepo.
-It goes without saying I regret both decisions.
+It goes without saying I came to regret the decision both times.

 Every decision is contextual though and here the context is how many languages and which languages specifically the monorepo will contain.
 This is what the